Who am I?

 After twenty years as a Tandridge District Councillor and thirteen as a Parish Councillor I find myself one of the 81 County Councillors.

 I’m in opposition, as I have been for most of that time; there are 61 Conservatives at County.
 I suppose most of my life has been about challenging, bringing a different perspective, trying to make things fairer.
-I have led the Opposition at Tandridge for a number of years.
+I have led the Opposition at Tandridge for a number of years, and now I lead an opposition group at County.

 My family were lower middle class who worked hard to give me and my brother opportunities.
 It seemed to work; my brother has been listed in the top 100 world CEOs.
 I got a first at Cambridge and went into teaching rather than an academic career.
 I toyed with a career in advertising, publishing or journalism.
 In the end, I decided that I wanted to enable children from poorer or inner city backgrounds to get on as well as I did.